marsbroshok/mlops-labs/labs/lab-13-kfp-cicd/README.md

 The **Cloud Build** workflow configuration uses both standard and custom [Cloud Build builders](https://cloud.google.com/cloud-build/docs/cloud-builders).
 The custom builder encapsulates **KFP CLI**.

-Review the `cloudbuild.yaml` file to understand how the CI/CD workflow is implemented and how environment specific settings are abstracted using **Cloud Build** variables.

 #### Creating KFP CLI builder